Robust Bayes-Like Estimation: Rho-Bayes estimation: Other proofs

 \subsection{Proof of Proposition~\ref{prop-exp0}}

 For all $t$ and $t'$ in $S$, the ratio $\sqrt{t'/t}$ is still of the form~\eref{eq-modelt0} and, since $\psi$ is monotone, by Proposition~3 of Baraud~\citeyearpar{Bar2016}, it suffices to prove that the class of functions of the form~\eref{eq-modelt0} is weak VC-major with dimension not larger than $d=J+1$ (or equivalently of index not larger than $J+2$).
-It is in fact VC with dimension not larger than $J+1$ by Proposition~10-$i)$ of Baraud and Birg\'e~\citeyearpar{Baraud:2016kq}.
+It is in fact VC with dimension not larger than $J+1$ by Proposition~12-$(i)$ of BB .
 Hence, it is weak VC-major with dimension not larger than $d=J+1$ by Proposition~1 in Baraud~\citeyearpar{Bar2016}).
 This proves the first part of the proposition.
-For the second part, the arguments are the same except that we now use Proposition~10-$ii)$ of Baraud and Birg\'e~\citeyearpar{Baraud:2016kq}.
+For the second part, the arguments are the same except that we now use Proposition~12-$(ii)$ of BB.